 A travel ban does not stop people in affected countries from leaving.
 That certainly did not happen during the Ebola virus outbreak in 2014.
-In fact, an average of 2.8 infected individuals left their country per month, traveling to low and lower middle income countries (Bogoch et al.).
-An 80% reduction in airline traffic, for example, only delayed the infectious disease’s importation by 3 to 4 weeks (Gomes et al. 2014).
+An average of 2.8 infected individuals left their country per month, traveling to low and lower-middle-income countries (Bogoch et al.).
+An 80% reduction in airline traffic, for example, only delayed the infectious disease’s importation by 3 to 4 weeks (Gomes et al.).

-Based on the studies conducted on the effect of country-level travel bans, it is evident that an infectious disease will continue to spread.
+It is evident from studies on the effect of country-level travel bans that an infectious disease will continue to spread.
 We, as a nation, depend on products coming from China and other parts of the world.
-Banning travel paralyzes the supply of essential goods and international medical experts and teams from coming to help.
-A better option is to control the disease locally instead of containing it at international borders (Otsuki & Nishiura).
+Banning travel paralyzes the supply of essential goods.
+It prevents international medical experts and teams from coming to help.
+A better option is to control the disease locally instead of containing it at international borders (Otsuki and Nishiura).

-I cited research on the Ebola virus, but the effects of banning international travel in other epidemics also failed to stop the spread of infectious diseases such as:
+Yes, I cited research on the Ebola virus.
+However, banning international travel in other epidemics also failed to stop the spread of infectious diseases such as: